ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

     - They have a TypeFlag of 0.
 - _State File_
     - These are the *.0.bin and *.1.bin files and store extra information about the related matching GUID *.bin.
-    - These files do not always exist and this behavior will be expanded upon in the [Reading and Understanding Artifacts](#reading-and-understanding-artifacts) section.
+    - These files do not always exist and this behavior will be expanded upon in the [Behavior](#behavior) section.
     - They have a TypeFlag of 10 or 11.

 Integrity of the file is validated with CRC32.